viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Now, you can add code into <file>plant-watering-robot.py</file> to write the logic that defines your plant watering system.

-To start, you can your system logic code into the `main()` function of the program.
+To start, add your system logic code into the `main()` function of the program.
 Use the Viam [motor](/components/motor#api) and [sensor](/components/sensor#control-your-sensor-with-viams-client-sdk-libraries) API methods.

 You can get your components from the robot like this: